 1.Mark’s Basilica (Basilica di San Marco)

-St. Mark’s Basilica is Venice’s best-known church and one of the most easily predictable in the world.
+St. Mark’s Basilica is one of the best place to visit in Venice and one of the most easily predictable in the world.
 In Romance language St. Mark’s Basilica is known as Basilica di San Marco.
 It was initially the Doge’s private chapel sanctuary, which decorated with Byzantine art treasures that are part of the loot brought back by Venetian ships after the fall of Constantinople.

 In the church, you will find 4,240 square meters of gold mosaics cover the domes and walls and huge gold-backed mosaic pictures above the doorways which indicates the mosaic artistry inside the church.